 Is it safe?

-Safety is their top priority, which is why, at Public they employ Bank-Grade security with AES 128-bit encryption and TLS 1.2 to secure data in transit.
-Not only do they meet traditional banking security standards, they exceed them.
-They're also a member of SIPC so all members automatically qualify for protection on up to $500,000 in your account.
+Security is their top priority, which is why, at Public they employ Bank-Grade security with AES 256-bit encryption at rest and TLS 1.2 (or newer) to secure data in transit..
+Their registered broker dealer, Open to the Public Investing, Inc. is a member of SIPC so all brokerage account qualify for protection on up to $500,000 on securities held in a brokerage account (Footnote: Alternative Assets and Cryptocurrencies are not held in a brokerage account and are not covered by SIPC).
 Public is no longer receives revenue from Payment for Order Flow (PFOF) in order to better align their financial goals with the best interests of their growing community of investors.

 *Yield is an annualized 26-week T-bill rate (as of 09/22/2023) when held to maturity.
 Rate is gross of fees and is subject to change .
 Fee schedule at public.com/disclosures/fee-schedule.T-bills are purchased in increments of $100 par value at a discount; any remaining balance after purchase is held in cash.

 **Liquidating Treasury Bills prior to maturity may result in a potential loss including the loss of principal.

 Treasury securities accounts are offered by Jiko Securities, Inc., member FINRA and SIPC.

 Treasuries: Not FDIC Insured; No Bank Guarantee; May Lose Value.